AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

 Great!
-We were able to test the behavior, so where is the problem?
-The problem is that we're not guaranteed that the repository we've defined behaves the same way as the "real" repository.
-Duplicate checks is a behavior defined outside the test in `InMemoryUserRepository`, which is used only for testing.
-Effectively, this test verifies whether our in-memory implementation works correctly, not that service logic is valid.
+We were able to test the behavior — so where’s the problem?
+The issue is that we can’t guarantee that the repository we’ve defined behaves the same way as the real one.
+The duplicate check is implemented inside the `InMemoryUserRepository`, which exists solely for testing.
+As a result, this test validates the correctness of our in-memory implementation, not the actual service logic.

-The same applies to third party libraries providing in-memory implementations.
-Let's say that we have a thin wrapper around a Kafka client that sends `UserAdded` events to a Kafka topic:
+The same problem applies to third-party libraries that provide in-memory implementations.
+For example, let’s say we have a thin wrapper around a Kafka client that sends `UserAdded` events to a Kafka topic:

 [//]: # (@formatter:off)